tembo-io/trunk/cli/README.md

 ## `trunk install`

 The `install` command allows you to install Postgres extensions from the Trunk registry.
 Trunk will automatically install any additional extension dependencies that exist in the registry.
-Local files can be specified using the `--file` flag.
 ```shell
 ❯ trunk install pgmq
 Using pg_config: /usr/bin/pg_config